deeplanguageclass/deeplanguageclass.github.io/index.md

 # Machine Learning for Natural Language Processing

-*This class is part of the [2018 YSU – ISTC Join Summer School on Machine Learning](http://mathschool.ysu.am/mss2018/).
+*This class was first developed for the [2018 YSU – ISTC Join Summer School on Machine Learning](http://mathschool.ysu.am/mss2018/).
 View or edit the source for this website at [github.com/deeplanguageclass](https://github.com/deeplanguageclass/).*

 <img src="/favicon.ico" align="left"/>